Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Problem Statement and Spectrum Representation

-This paper considers a simple single-input single-output communication system as shown in Fig. \ref{fig:commModel}, where a symbol is converted and transmitted to a receiver via a communication channel.
+This paper considers a simple single-input single-output wireless communication system, where a symbol is converted and transmitted to a receiver via a communication channel.
 The data model of received signal $r(t)$ is given as: